Home > China Travel Guide > Special Topics > Unique Leisure Life in Sichuan

 Mahjong and Sichuan Cards Games

-More so than in any other place in China, Sichuan is famous for its relaxed lifestyle, and the games played there play an important role in the leisure time of its residents.
+More than any other place in China, Sichuan is famous for its relaxed lifestyle, and the games here plays an important role in the leisure time of its residents.
 The two most popular are Mahjong and the card game DouDiZhu (fight the landlord).

 Everywhere you go, you will find people playing Mahjong.
 It can be seen on the streets, in tea houses, in Mahjong houses, and at home.